 This is a 2008 movie, written by Peter Morgan and directed by Justin Chadwick, based on a “historical fiction” book by Philippa Gregory, and is ostensibly about Mary Boleyn, the lesser known older sister of Anne Boleyn, who was a previous mistress of King Henry VIII.
 The movie is meant to show the beginning and end of her affair with King Henry and what happened to her after the King tossed her aside and began pursuing her sister.
 I have not read the book that this film is based on but, despite how it was promoted, this film definitely puts most of the spotlight on Anne Boleyn.

 They assembled a fantastic cast for the leads.
 Eric Bana plays King Henry VIII, Scarlett Johansson plays Mary and Natalie Portman plays Anne.
-I suppose with a star like Portman it was only inevitable that this film would focus a bit more on Anne’s character, than the title suggests.
+I suppose with a star like Portman it was only inevitable that this film would focus a bit more on Anne’s character, than the title suggests (although at one point in the film Anne actually refers to herself as “the other Boleyn girl”).
 But the problems I have with this movie stem from its historical inaccuracies.
 Now, that in and of itself is not a deal-breaker for me, most historical films, including all the other films I’ve seen about The Tudor dynasty, make some changes for dramatic effect, including HENRY VIII, which I loved and just reviewed last night.
 I’m not one of those sticklers for details, as long as they get the basic essence of the character right.
 And that’s where this film fails, to me.

 None of that is true, as Mary had already been in Court had met and had an affair with King Henry (after previously having an affair with the King of France, which this film ignores, in favor of portraying Mary as a sexually inexperienced innocent girl when Henry seduced her), which ended before Anne even met him.
 Nor did Anne have any interest in Henry initially, and while her family did take advantage of the King’s favor as he became interested in Anne, her father certainly didn’t encourage her to seduce the King in the first place.